Alfred Hedenstierna

-Karl Joseph Alfred Hedenstierna (1852-1906) was a Swedish author.
+Karl Joseph Alfred Hedenstierna (1852-1906) was a Swedish writer.

 Biography

 He was born at Skeda in the Småland province.
 In 1879, he joined the staff of the Smålandsposten at Växjö, and in 1890 was made editor-in-chief of that newspaper.
 In addition to several volumes descriptive of Swedish peasant life, he wrote a series of humorous articles, published weekly in the Posten over the pseudonym “Sigurd.”
 A selection of the latter articles were collected and translated into German by Krusenstierna and Langfeldt, and entitled Allerlei Leute (Leipzig, 1892–97).